 Pre-baked License: To avoid complex licensing construct, Microsoft enables you to leverage existing Licenses via AHUB.
 For VMware it offers BYOL of other than NSX-T, HCX, vSphere and vSAN) example vROPS, VRO, VRA, and VRI.

-HCL is one of the early adopters of AVS and has tested & validated number of customer use cases and features hence creating a rich set of documentation that forms part of a huge repository of knowledge base.
+HCLTech is one of the early adopters of AVS and has tested & validated number of customer use cases and features hence creating a rich set of documentation that forms part of a huge repository of knowledge base.
 This was instrumental in chalking out a defined lean design and delivery blueprints, which helps to elevate the overall customer experience.
 This is complemented by our proven expertise to seamlessly integrate our IPs and third-party products to ensure optimum technology is served at every layer.
-Lastly, HCL has invested in state of the art labs and experience centers to make sure that the customers can experience before they buy.
+Lastly, HCLTech has invested in state of the art labs and experience centers to make sure that the customers can experience before they buy.

 The CoE team ensures that we have the right resources available at all times to cater to any demand.
 A ‘train the trainer’ approach is being followed in this case as we get more demand.
 Next steps target automation modules, orchestration components, and knowledge management and a reporting layer – all tied together in an ITSM-based framework to enable a holistic customer experience at every stage of AVS journey.